 I used to send my music to other record labels, but I got really depressed by their responses, so I stopped doing it.
 I was told that my music does not fit anywhere and is unprofessional.

 Are you disappointed that in Estonia, interest towards your music is not as big as it could be?
-Or its just inevitable because of the size of our country?
+Or it’s just inevitable because of the size of our country?

 I’ve never thought that in Estonia, where music world is relatively small, there would be any market for my music.
 I think that my new record won’t have any influence on this circumstance, because we’re dealing with a narrow niche in music, market of which is small in every country.